lovestaco/interview-kit/README.md

 - If you encounter any issues, check the Alembic logs for more details.
 - Make sure the user specified in the `DATABASE_URL` has the necessary permissions to create tables in the database.

-By following these steps, you should be able to set up the database for the Mock Interview System successfully.
+By following these steps, you should be able to set up the database for the Interview Kit System successfully.